apache/cloudstack-www/source/contribute.html.markdown

 ## Where To Ask For Help

 Need some help getting started?
-Feel free to ask on the [mailing list](/mailing-lists.html) or find us on one of the following IRC channels on irc.freenode.net:
+Feel free to ask on the [mailing list](/mailing-lists.html).

-* \#cloudstack - General Apache CloudStack conversation and end user support
-* \#cloudstack-dev - Development discussions
-* \#cloudstack-meeting - Weekly and ad-hoc meeting room for the Apache CloudStack community